 Research observation and facilities.

-3.4 Resource Inventory

-Environmental and climate data and information, geology assessment, affected areas, physical and chemical conditions, cultural, economic, and social uses affected, etc.

 4. Implementation Requirements

 Applicants shall adhere to the following implementation requirements (detailed below) when proposing a project related to cables, pipelines, or other fixtures within the Oregon Territorial Sea.
 This includes the utility cables that transmit the electrical energy from a renewable energy facility to the onshore substation, as prescribed in Part Five of the Territorial Sea Plan, Use of the Territorial Sea for the Development of Renewable Energy Facilities or Other Related Structures, Equipment or Facilities.
 The requirements in Part Two, Making Resource Use Decisions, sections A and B will not apply to projects related to cables, pipelines, or other fixtures within the Oregon Territorial Sea.